Thanhdan0811/adobe-photoshop-2023/03-Layer-Types.md

 - Select Layer and press CTRL + T.
 - On options bar, check Reference point location, to change origin for rotate.
 - Hold ALT and click on reference point to change it position.

+# Lock Layer.
+- Lock Transparent Pixels.
+- Lock Image pixels : prevent painting over it. (only can move, resize)
+- Lock a layer its position : cannot move layer or resize, can edit paiting.
+- Lock all.